 As mentioned in the previous section, the prudential oversight of CCPs is a special case.
 The recent reforms of derivatives markets have increased the systemic importance of CCPs, and their implementation is still far from complete.
 The reform agenda itself, as defined at the global level during the September 2009 G20 Pittsburgh Summit, has not taken into account cross-border interdependencies in a fully adequate manner.
 Thus, the challenges posed by CCPs with significant international activity, such as those affiliated with the London Stock Exchange and ICE groups in the UK, raise both global and intra-EU coordination questions.
-It would be advisable for the EU to find answers to such questions to be delivered at the global level, difficult as that may be, before it envisages their permanent settlement in a con-
+It would be advisable for the EU to find answers to such questions to be delivered at the global level, difficult as that may be, before it envisages their permanent settlement in a consistent manner inside the EU.
+In this respect, the best way to avoid politically challenging debates about supranational supervision, be it at EU or global level, would be to devise and adopt strictly rules-based resolution mechanisms which give no discretion to authorities, and distribute losses automatically among market participants in the unlikely event of a systemic failure.
+While such rules-based mechanisms cannot be entirely practical for banks, they might be better suited to the distinguishing features of international CCPs.